estebanmarinv/Pharmacy-Drug-Forecast/README.md

 #### b) Create Database

-**CreateDB** From the CSVs files, each of the Database Tables was created.
-Next, the detail of each of the columns per Table is shown
+**CreateDB*.ipyb** creates the tables in the PostgreSQL Database from the temporary files

 ### 3.2.2 Django Environment
 ## 4. Data Analysis and Computation